boltops-tools/lono/docs/_docs/shared-variables.md

 ### Template Shared Variables

-Template shared variables are available to all template definition config blocks, template views and params.
+Template shared variables are available to all template definition config blocks, template views, and params.
 These variables are defined in the `config/variables` folder.
-The variables files are simply ruby scripts where any instance variable (variables with an @ sign in front) is made available.
+The variables files are merely ruby scripts where instance variables (variables with an @ sign in front) are made available.

 Here's an example: